marcinofulus/iCSEbook1/school/source/abitur/2013/en/nullhypothese.rst

      associated decision rule.

   b) Justify that the choice of the null hypothesis for the described test
-     is in accordance with the concern of the ellection campaign consultant to achieve a success in the first ballot.
+     is in accordance with the concern of the election campaign consultant to achieve a success in the first ballot.

 **Solution of part a**